Pitcher Sage

 - Is Pitcher Sage good for the Colorado Front Range?

-- Yes.
-Pitcher Sage is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Pitcher Sage is a well-suited perennial for Colorado's Front Range.

 - How big does Pitcher Sage get?